Maintaining Status: It's your responsibility.

 - Loss of employment eligibility, including GRA.

 - Loss of UWG scholarships or tuition waivers.

 - Inability to renew or obtain a Georgia Driver License

 - Inability to participate in CPT, OPT or AT

-- Inability to remain in the US / Immediate departure, except in the case of "approved early withdrawal"
+- Inability to remain in the US unless "approved early withdrawal" was granted.

 - Inability to re-enter the U.S. in terminated status

 - Loss of status for all dependents (all F2, J2's)

 - Depart the U.S.A. and return to your home country.